Gruntfuggly/auto-align/README.md

 By default, an extra space is inserted after the separator to aid readability.
 If you don't want this, set this flag to false.

-## Known Issues

-Sometimes when selecting text, or creating multiple cursors, the editor thinks that the document has changed so it will reformat and clear the selection.
-I am working on this...

 ## Credits

 I shamelessly stole the alignment code from [dakara](https://marketplace.visualstudio.com/search?term=publisher%3A%22dakara%22&target=VSCode&category=All%20categories&sortBy=Relevance)'s [Transformer](https://marketplace.visualstudio.com/items?itemName=dakara.transformer) extension.